Drunk driver who caused crash killing two in Dowagiac sentenced to prison - Leader Publications

 Defense attorney Robert Kardatzke said his client is remorseful and will have to live with her actions the rest of her life.

-Romita-Saenz said she was so sorry for what happened.
+Romita-Saenz said she was sorry for what happened.

 “I feel so horrible for all of you, I know you don’t have to ever forgive me, but I am so sorry,” she said.
 “I want everyone to know how sorry I am.”